3DAlgoLab/language-table/README.md

 # Language Table

+---

+## ModuLab LLM Vision 2 Team Modification

+- `experiments' folder added to the root directory to store the experimental code and etc
+- 'black' python formatter applied to the code
+- 'requirements_new.txt' updated to include the recent revised packages

+---

 Language-Table is a suite of human-collected datasets and a multi-task continuous control benchmark for open vocabulary visuolinguomotor learning.

 ![](./docs/real.jpeg)      |  ![](./docs/sim.jpeg)